ylee845/ylee845.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello!
-Thank you for visiting my page.
-I am Yeonju Lee, a fourth-year Ph.D. student in Machine Learning at the H. Milton Stewart School of Industrial and Systems Engineering, Georgia Tech, advised by Dr. Jing Li.
+I am a Ph.D. student in the H. Milton Stewart School of Industrial & Systems Engineering at Georgia Tech, fortunate to be advised by Prof. Jing Li.

-My research focuses on knowledge-informed machine learning (ML)—approaches that integrate domain knowledge into data-driven models.
-This paradigm addresses challenges such as data scarcity, high dimensionality, and multi-modal integration, with applications across:
-- Healthcare
-- Precision agriculture
-- Manufacturing and quality control.

-The best way to reach me is via email at ylee845@gatech.edu.
+My research focuses on **knowledge-informed machine learning** under <span style="color:#3a5f8a; font-weight:600">real-world data challenges</span> such as <span style="color:#444;">weak supervision</span>, <span style="color:#444;">scarcity</span>, and <span style="color:#444;">variability</span>.
+In particular, I work on:

+- <span style="color:#3a5f8a;"><b>Weakly supervised learning</b></span> – leveraging incomplete or uncertain supervision.
+- <span style="color:#3a5f8a;"><b>Data-efficient learning</b></span> – achieving strong performance with limited data.
+- <span style="color:#3a5f8a;"><b>Multi-modal integration</b></span> – combining diverse sources of information for robust and interpretable models.

+These methods are broadly applicable, with particular relevance to **precision agriculture** and **medical imaging**, where addressing such challenges can directly advance practical and socially impactful AI solutions.

+Outside research, I enjoy playing racquetball 🎾, knitting 🧶, and running 🏃‍♀️—activities that keep me balanced and often refresh my perspective.

+If you would like to get in touch, please reach out via email: <a href="mailto:ylee845@gatech.edu">ylee845@gatech.edu</a>.